-Storms, delays blight start to Congo's presidential vote
+Torrential rain, delays blight Congo's presidential vote

 The Catholic bishops conference (CENCO) said voting had not started on time at 830 polling stations, equivalent to about one-fifth of the stations across the country where it had deployed observers.
 It also said 846 polling stations were installed in “prohibited places” like military and police posts.

-In the eastern city of Goma, where the weather was clear, a Reuters witness saw residents casting their votes, but another polling station in the city was still closed 90 minutes after polls opened at 6 a.m (0400 GMT).

-“Some (voters) do not even know how to use the voting machine,” said Kayembe Mvita Dido, who was waiting in line at a polling station in the shadows of the towering Nyiragongo volcano.
+“Some (voters) do not even know how to use the voting machine,” said Kayembe Mvita Dido, who was waiting in line at a polling station in the eastern city of Goma, in the shadows of the towering Nyiragongo volcano.
 He was referring to the new electronic voting system, criticized by the opposition as vulnerable to fraud.

 Several machines broke down in Kinshasa, Goma and Bukavu, bringing voting in some places to a halt, witnesses said.
 Some voters complained they could not find their names on the rolls, and flooded streets in Kinshasa prevented others from reaching their polling stations.